laderast/BMI535slides/06_HBase.md

 A table is decomposed into *column families*, which you can think of as subtables within a larger table.

 A column family represents the basic unit for adding data.

+A column family is defined by a set of *columns* and a *key*.

+# What's crazy about HBase

+The key can be anything, alphanumeric, integer, even other data structuures

 #